yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 |   SortType       |  String        |   asc/desc       |

 **Return Value**
-List all employees integration node returns value of array type, use array variable as an output variable.
+List all employee's integration node returns the value of array type, use array variable as an output variable.

 ### 1.2 Retrieve employee information